Skip to Content

 It’s an amazing service that Disney World calls Photopass.

-Photopass is free and the pictures can be purchased from Disney when you get home.
+Photopass is free and the pictures can be purchased from Disney on the app.

 But in my opinion, the best deal is to buy a Memory Maker package before your trip, that includes all your Photopass pictures for one price.